An improved error analysis of CholeskyQR with the randomized model: Acknowledgments

 \section{Acknowledgments}

-We would like to acknowledge the support from professor Zhonghua Qiao from the Hong Kong Polytechnic University.
-Moreover, we are thankful for the idea from Dr.Qinmeng Zou, Beijing University of Posts and Telecommunications, China for his advice on probabilistic error analysis.
-We also also grateful to the discussion with professor Valeria Simoncini and Dr.Davide Palitta from Universita di Bologna, Italy about the discussion regarding this topic.
+We would like to acknowledge the support and help of Professor Zhonghua Qiao from the Hong Kong Polytechnic University.
+Additionally, we are grateful for the ideas shared by Dr. Qinmeng Zou from Beijing University of Posts and Telecommunications, regarding the improved analysis based on the randomized model.
+We also appreciate the discussions with Professor Valeria Simoncini from University of Bologna and Professor Michael Kwok-Po Ng from Hong Kong Baptist University on this topic.